Goosewing Cottage Elopements [Updated 2022]

 - You can get dressed together.
 Helping each other get dressed is one of my favourite moments to photograph.
 It looks beautiful and is perfect for elopements.

 A ‘first look’ or no ‘first look’?
-A ‘first look’ is where the couple see each other for the first time in their wedding attire before the ceremony.
+A ‘first look’ is when the couple sees each other for the first time in their wedding attire before the ceremony.

 At elopements, we often do first looks if you both intend to walk down the aisle together.